MD-Studio/cerise/docs/source/design.rst

 The Job Runner component contains the functionality for starting jobs on the compute resource, getting the current status (waiting to run, running, done) of remote jobs, and for cancelling them.
 It does not interpret the result of the job, and cannot tell whether it completed successfully or not, it only knows whether a job is running or not.

 The Execution Manager contains the main loop of the back end.
-It updates job statuses from the compute resource and updates their state in the job store, it stages in jobs that need staging in, it starts jobs after they've been staged in, it cancels jobs where requested, it stages out jobs that completed, and finally it deletes jobs where requested.
+It calls the other components to stage in submitted jobs, start jobs that are ready to run, monitor their progress, destage them when done, and cancel or delete them on request.

+.. _design-behaviour:

 Behaviour
 ---------